uhuruos/CloverOS/README.md

 Objectives: Lowest RAM usage desktop, no changes to Gentoo and kept as default as possible, easily install any package in its ideal form with emerge, easy out-of-the-box desktop, best CFLAGS

 ## Requirements
-x86_64 CPU that supports SSSE3 (Core 2 Duo, AMD FX and higher), 5GB of disk space, 64-128MB RAM depending on video driver,
+x86_64 CPU that supports SSSE3 (Core 2 Duo, AMD FX and higher), 5GB of disk space, 64-128MB RAM depending on video driver

 ## Cheat sheet
 ### Installing program